hdevelopments/hdev-discord-chat-sync/tos.md

 The bot syncs only User generated text!
 So Bot messages/interactions are ignored. \
 The Bot doesnt generate any content.
 It broadcasts User generated content and because of that, every content in any way or form is the original owners property. \
 We dont take any responsibility of what a user "broadcasts" over any synchronized channels!
+We will take actions to hinder any further TOS breaking by either blocking messages from that User or the whole Guild!

 Everyone using Hedges Chatter must comply with those rules!